gps/render-drawio/README.md

 # render-drawio

-Looks for drawio files in a repo, and renders PNGs of each of them in place.
+GitHub Action that looks for drawio files in a repo, and renders PNGs of each of them in place.

 ## Inputs